Catatumbo lightning

-Catatumbo lightning (Relámpago del Catatumbo) is an atmospheric phenomenon that occurs over the mouth of the Catatumbo River where it empties into Lake Maracaibo in Venezuela.
+Catatumbo lightning (Relámpago del Catatumbo) is an atmospheric phenomenon that occurs over and around Lake Maracaibo in Venezuela, typically over a bog area formed where the Catatumbo River flows into the lake.
 Catatumbo means "House of Thunder" in the language of the Bari people.
 It originates from a mass of storm clouds at an altitude of more than 1 km, and occurs for 140 to 160 nights a year, nine hours per day, and with lightning flashes from 16 to 40 times per minute.
-It occurs over and around Lake Maracaibo, typically over a bog area formed where the Catatumbo River flows into the lake.
 The phenomenon sees the highest density of lightning in the world, at 250 per km2.
+In summers, the phenomenon may even occur as dry lightning without rainfall.

 The lightning changes its flash frequency throughout the year, and it is different from year to year.
 For example, it ceased from January to March 2010, apparently due to drought, leading to speculation that it might have been extinguished permanently.

 Location and mechanism

 Catatumbo lightning usually develops between 8°30′N 71°0′W and 9°45′N 73°0′W, toward the west of Lake Maracaibo.
 The storms are thought to be the result of winds blowing across the lake and the surrounding swampy plains.
-These air masses meet the high mountain ridges of the Andes, the Perijá Mountains (3,750 m), and Mérida's Cordillera, enclosing the plain from three sides.
+These air masses meet the high mountain ridges of the Andes, the Perijá Mountains (3,750 m), and Mérida Cordillera, enclosing the plain from three sides.
 The heat and moisture collected across the plains create electrical charges and, as the air masses are destabilized by the mountain ridges, result in thunderstorm activity.
 The phenomenon is characterized by almost continuous lightning, mostly within the clouds.
-The lightning produces a great quantity of ozone though whether or not it contributes to the Ozonosphere is a topic of disagreement, given the instability of the storm.
+The lightning produces a great quantity of ozone, though whether or not this contributes to the ozonosphere is a topic of disagreement, given the instability of the storm.